pdmosses/xds-agda/docs/index.md

   notation for pairing and selection prevents direct embedding in Agda of λ-notation from denotational definitions.

-## Extending Agda with Scott-Domains
+## Postulating Scott-Domains in Agda

-The purpose of this repository is to experiment with extending Agda to allow denotational semantics to be defined more straightforwardly.
+The purpose of this repository is to experiment with defining denotational semantics more straightforwardly in Agda.

-The current examples presented here illustrate how denotational semantics can be defined in Agda.
-However, they use *postulates* to allow Agda to type-check the definitions, and some of the postulates are inconsistent with the underlying Agda logic.
+The current examples use *postulates*, and some of the postulates are inconsistent with a classical set-theoretic interpretation of Agda.
-This does not affect type-checking, but could lead to unsound equivalence proofs.

 ### Adding a Universe of Domains